-1.1.
-In these Conditions, the following definitions apply:
+1.1 In these Conditions, the following definitions apply:

 Bribery Legislation: the Bribery Act 2010 and any and all similar anti-bribery and/or anti-corruption legislation of any jurisdiction applicable from time to time to the Supplier, the Customer, these Conditions and the Contract and/or its subject matter (including, the U.S. Foreign Corrupt Practices Act of 1977).

-Business Day: a day other than a Saturday, Sunday or public holiday in England when banks in London are open for business.
+Business Day: a day that is not a Saturday, Sunday or public or bank holiday in England and/or Wales.

 Change of Control: that a person who had Controlled any person ceases to do so or another person acquires Control of such person, unless such Change of Control happens for the purpose of a solvent voluntary reconstruction or amalgamation.

-Code: the Customer's Code of Business Conduct as updated from time to time and which is available at www.hsholdings.co.uk.
+Code: the Customer's Code of Business Conduct as updated from time to time and which is available at www.hsgroup.com

 Commencement Date: has the meaning set out in clause 2.2.